President Trump’s recent immigration restrictions; a blow to the U.S. and global pandemic response

 Thinking big: Super Savari Express

-Since its inception, Super Savari Express has expanded its services to Lahore, Islamabad and Rawalpindi.
+Since its inception, Super Savari Express has expanded its services to Lahore, Islamabad, and Rawalpindi.
 The bus tour service also organizes school field trips, food tours, art gallery tours, and other customized experiences.
 Now, they’re kicking off complimentary Interfaith Diversity Tours for students in Karachi between the ages of 13 and 24.

 The NewsRun interviewed members of the Super Savari Express team to learn more about their latest initiative!
 The Diversity Tours help students interact with community leaders from the three largest religious groups in Karachi: Christians, Hindus, and Muslims.
-According to Co-founder, Atif Bin Arif, students should see that “we are all human, and equal citizens of the city and state.”
+According to Co-founder Atif Bin Arif, students should see that “we are all human and equal citizens of the city and state.”
 Overall, the Diversity Tour program aims to celebrate and embrace religious diversity.

 This year, approximately 2,000 students from various backgrounds participated in Diversity Tours.
 Karachi has an abundance of sites with historical and religious value.
 Some of the sites covered in the tours include Saint Patrick’s Cathedral, the New Memon Masjid, and the Shri Laxmi Narayan Mandir.
 Tour activities feature background overviews, where passengers learn about the different faiths and communities in Karachi.
 Each stop includes a briefing, which explains where they are and why they chose that space.
 Tour guides reiterate guidelines on how to be respectful of the sites they are visiting.
 Participants also get a chance to ask questions while interacting with religious community leaders.

-Since religion is a sensitive issue in Pakistan, Associate Director, Jehanzeb Salim, made it clear that the Diversity Tours are supposed to encourage respect for religious differences, not impose certain views or beliefs on participants:
+Since religion is a sensitive issue in Pakistan, Associate Director Jehanzeb Salim, made it clear that the Diversity Tours are supposed to encourage respect for religious differences, not impose certain views or beliefs on participants:

 “…the idea is to make the ‘other’ relevant, to humanize them, learn about them, and develop a brotherhood beyond misconceptions…we’ve seen apprehensions turn into amazement, and a pre-conceived dislike turn into respect in the span of a 30-minute interaction.
-Such is the power of open communication as opposed to separation and segregation…” said Jehanzeb.
+Such is the power of open communication as opposed to separation and segregation…” said Salim.

-If you don’t live in Karachi, or are visiting Pakistan but won’t make it to Karachi, don’t worry!
+If you don’t live in Karachi or are visiting Pakistan but won’t make it to Karachi, don’t worry!
 Super Savari Express plans to expand the Diversity Tours to other cities as well:

 Thinking big: Anaya & Ayana